Integrated Waste Management Facilities

 - design and construction of mechanical and electrical works for utility services facilities including a desalination plant and a wastewater treatment plant.;

-- design and construction of power connection and export system; and
+- design, construction and operation of power connection and export system; and

 - provision of pollution control and environmental monitoring facilities.